TugboatQA/docs/docs/examples/pantheon/add-build-script/index.md

 Next, we need to tell Tugboat which Pantheon environment that it should use to download the database and files from.
 This would be `dev`, `test`, or `live`.
-It's often best to pull from `live`, as that will have the most stable and fresh data.
+It's often best to pull from `live`, as that will have the most stable and freshest data.

 ```bash
 PANTHEON_SOURCE_ENVIRONMENT := live
 ```

-Now, let's define the PHP version that we determined when we [created our Tugboat services](../add-services/index.md).
+Now, let's define the PHP version that we determined when we [created our Tugboat services](../add-services/index.md) to a variable called `PHP_VERSION`.

 ```bash
 PHP_VERSION := 7.2
 ```

-Next, specify the Drupal site, which corellates to the name of the directory in your Drupal /sites directory.
-This is typically just default unless you are using Drupal multisite.
+Next, specify the Drupal site, which correlates to the name of the directory in your Drupal /sites directory.
+This is typically just `default`, unless you are using Drupal multisite.

 ```bash